 Sure, a broken arm would suck, and NO mom wants to see their child in pain.
 But a broken bone won’t kill you.
 Like, for example, falling out a window in a home that is not childproofed.

 Nurse Moms make sure their homes are safe for their kids, but don’t helicopter parent them from ever injuring themselves.
 Kids grow and learn a lot through play, and they are going to get hurt once in a while.
 Minor injuries are a part of childhood.

 Additional recommended reading: Alternative Medicine: Unique Careers Within Nursing

 Nursing and motherhood are a work of heart!

 Being a Nurse Mom makes me appreciate how lucky I am to have healthy children.

-During my ER nurse training program I got an opportunity to work on our pediatric unit.
+During my ER nurse training program, I got an opportunity to work in our pediatric unit.
 I assure you pediatric nurses I worked with are nothing short of amazing!

 Many pediatric nurses work with parents who practically live at the hospital for weeks, months, or even years at a time because their child is sick.
 A ‘normal’ crazy busy day with their child at home would be the best gift in the world.

 The motherhood/nurse combination is a challenging balance (especially for the pumping mom!), but it is also an honor and a privilege that many women are grateful to have.
 So next time you run into a Nurse Mom who looks tired, know that it’s possible that she hasn’t slept in a week.
 And give her a high-five.

 Don’t forget to sign-up for our newsletter exclusively for Nurse Moms!